★ Where do we fly into and how long is the drive to PPR from the Airport?

 Yes, there is plenty of room for camping on the 756 acre estate and an additional bath house by the Events Building available for campers.
-In addition, there are 5 RV hookups on the property.
-The Events Building may also be used as an indoor camping area if required.
+The Air Plane Hanger may also be used as an indoor area for tents if required.

 4. Tables and chairs?

 We have 4 tables with chairs.
 Additional tables and chairs may be rented from The Chiricahua desert museum.